Care & Treatment

 Other Medications for Heart Failure

-Depending upon the type and degree of heart failure, your doctor may also prescribe:
+Depending upon the type and degree of heart failure, a healthcare professional may also prescribe:

-- Angiotensin II receptor blockers, if you can’t tolerate the side effects of ACE inhibitors
+- Angiotensin II receptor blockers, if a person can’t handle the side effects of ACE inhibitors

 - Beta-blockers to slow the heart rate and block excess stimulation of the heart muscle